 Finally, I also let them know that there may be some situations that we don’t anticipate or talk about.
 That’s just life!
 I remind them that I’m confident in their ability to make good choices and tell them that I expect them to make the best choices given what we’ve talked about.
 Tell them this and watch them puff up with pride!

-So helping kids and your whole family survive the holidays and actually celebrate them joyously comes down to preparing your kids for what lies ahead.
+Helping kids and your whole family survive the holidays and actually celebrate them joyously comes down to preparing your kids for what lies ahead!

 You Might Also Like: